Tax guide

 Final takeaway

 44ADA is not for every freelancer.
-Receipts and profession type matter.
-TDS and GST records should reconcile.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+The profession type and gross receipt level both matter.
+TDS and GST records must reconcile with what goes into the return.
+Treat this topic as one part of the complete AY 2026-27 filing file — a clean return results from consistent treatment across income schedules, supporting records, tax credits, declarations, and e-verification, not from filling in one section correctly while leaving others unchecked.